-Founded in 2018, Fredericton’s 3D Planeta is providing innovative cloud-based solutions for the Earth intelligence space.
+Founded in 2018, Fredericton’s 3D Planeta (Update: the company has rebranded as Terris) is providing innovative cloud-based solutions for the Earth intelligence space.
 Three years after launch, the company is closing a $1.1 M (CAD) round of investment, which means their team is continuing to grow.

 “It’s given us the capital to really ramp up building the team that will fully develop our product.
 It’s been all about bootstrapping until now,” says Norm Couturier, President and CEO.
 “That means more recruiting, including current roles for software engineers.”

 3D Planeta’s cloud-based platform creates on-demand digital twins of any location on Earth using the latest in satellite technology, aerial imagery, ground information, and underwater data.
 “We fuse it all together into a true 3D visualization in a collaborative environment.
 Behind that, we have an AI machine learning engine that helps humans make better critical decisions about where to go or what to do next.”

 Much of the company’s work is done in the Unreal Engine, a versatile game engine developed by Epic Games.
 “Anyone with experience building games on Unreal can apply those same skills to building real digital twins of the Earth for 3D Planeta.
 It’s like a game only real.”